alper/alpernl/content/posts/the-week-in-pictures/index.md

 [![RFIDuino workshop](http://farm3.static.flickr.com/2321/3535987424_b163a847fc.jpg)](http://www.flickr.com/photos/alper/3535987424/ "RFIDuino workshop by illustir, on Flickr")

 After more coffee (like I said, it was an early start), it was off to the soldering irons at [Mediamatic](http://www.mediamatic.net/) for [the RFIDuino workshop](http://www.mediamatic.net/page/77611/en) given by [Marc Boon](http://marcboon.com/).
 After a lot of fidgeting and my first real soldering experience in I think 15 years, some of us managed to build a working RFID shield for their [Arduinos](http://arduino.cc).
-Lots of unpredictable behaviour ( [tweet](http://twitter.com/alper/status/1806211435)) though ((Mine still doesn't work reliably which we attribute to the weak USB power supply coming from my Macbook ( [tweet](http://twitter.com/alper/status/1806369202)).)).
+Lots of unpredictable behaviour ( [tweet](http://twitter.com/alper/status/1806211435)) though [^2].)).
 Where is that post-mortem debugger with hot code replace for your hardware setup?

+[^1]:  [At the SF MOMA](http://www.sfmoma.org/exhibitions/384) from July 11th until November 29th.
+[^2]: Mine still doesn't work reliably which we attribute to the weak USB power supply coming from my Macbook ( [tweet](http://twitter.com/alper/status/1806369202